justin-eckenweber/OreEarn/README.md

 # OreEarn
 OreEarn plugin, earn money easily by mining ores and stone.

+## Wiki
+If you need some help with setting up the plugin visit the wiki !(here)[https://github.com/SchdowNVIDIA/OreEarn/wiki]

 ## Config
 What you can edit:
 * every earning per ore